Dancers: Susana Casas, Susana Escoda, Sara Barrero, Juan Fernández, Angel Reyes

-Singers: Antonio Campos “Bocaillo”, Luis El Granaíno, Luis de la Fefa
+Singers: Davinia Jaén, Antonio Campos “Bocaillo”, Luis El Granaíno, Miguel de la Tolea

 Guitars: David Cerreduela, Tuto